Foundation 2023 Update

-The organization’s priority has always been financially supporting students to access high-quality public education through our merit scholarship and need-based grants-in-aid programs.
-This past year, we provided nearly $1.6 million to SUNY Broome students, the most funding in a given year ever.
-The Foundation had revenues of more than $6 million this past year – and nearly 1/3 of that was immediately reinvested in our students.
+Specifically, this previous fiscal year, we provided nearly $1.7 million to SUNY Broome students, the most funding ever awarded in a single year.
+The Foundation had revenues of more than $5.8 million this past year, and more than one-third of that was immediately reinvested in our students, staff, and campus, totaling more than $2.1 million.

-On behalf of the Board of Directors and staff of the Foundation and Alumni office and the entire campus, we would like to offer our sincerest thanks for the support we receive from all of you.
-Your continued generosity helps invest in our greatest asset’s future – our students!
+On behalf of the Foundation Board of Directors, President Tony D. Hawkins, staff of the Foundation and Alumni office, and the entire campus, we offer our sincerest gratitude for your support of our mission.
+Your continued generosity helps invest in our greatest asset’s future — our students!

 President, SUNY Broome Foundation